Four Common Situations That Require Legal Aid

 If Chapter 7 bankruptcy is the most common form of bankruptcy, Chapter 13 is not far behind.
 Under a Chapter 13 filing, debtors are given a monthly payment plan that will help them manage their debts and get them paid off over a 3-5 year period.
 After that period of time, the debtor is usually given a discharge of debt, seeing that they faithfully made their payments.

 While Chapter 13 requires more work over a longer period of time for the debtor, it also has a more complicated and rigid entrance process.
 Legal counsel can help make sure that you are filing for the right chapter and are legally covered.

 Foreclosure is among the most stressful situations that any person will face during their lifetime.
 Nobody wants to lose their home, and although many homeowners facing foreclosure are hardworking Americans, lenders are not partial.
 If foreclosure is a threat, it’s important to seek out legal aid immediately to see what you can do to stay in your home or how to make the process easier on your finances.

 Repossession, especially of a car or vehicle, is a more present danger to your way of life because it will affect your ability to get to and from work on a daily basis.
 If you have a family, it can pose an even bigger problem as you have to get your kids to and from school and activities.

 Repossession happens when you are habitually struggling to make your payments, so if you are falling behind, be sure to get in contact with an attorney immediately.
 Legal aid can help you understand the severity of your situation and provide solutions.

-Contact Groce & DeArmon For Legal Aid Today
+Contact Groce & DeArmon, P.C.
+For Legal Aid Today

 At Groce & DeArmon, we specialize in legal aid for bankruptcy, foreclosure, and repossession situations.
 We want to help find you the best possible solution for your circumstance.
 Give us a call today at (417) 862-3706 or contact us online for more information.